rayrapetyan/yag/README.md

                 main.yml
             info.yml
 ```
 Start with `info.yml`.
 Please specify as much information as possible.
-This info will be used in the `yag search` output.
+This info will be used in the `yag search`
+output.
 We'll put `GOLDENGA.EXE` into `files` directory (this is the latest available patch for the game).

 main.yml is an entry point - here you'll receive all the input information about source (image or installer) as well as
 other available system parameters.

-You should put your install\run playbook logic here.
-You are free to unleash a full power of the Ansible modules
+Put your install\run playbook logic here.
+You are free to unleash a full power of the Ansible modules and playbook's
-and playbook's language here but try to stay as simple and clear as possible.
+language here but try to keep things as simple and clear as possible.

-`Golden Gate` uses an ancient QuickTime 2 (provided on original CD) so you need to install it as a part of installation.
+`Golden Gate` uses an ancient QuickTime 2 (provided on original CD), so you need to setup it as a part of installation.
-Also, add QT into `wine_recipe` (see `vars/main.yml`) to avoid conflicts with other wine environments requiring QT.
+Also, add QT into `wine_recipe` (see `vars/main.yml`) to avoid conflicts with other wine environments requiring other
+versions of QT.
 See [wine module documentation](docs/runners/wine.md) for more details.

 Please try to avoid interaction with user as much as possible, though it could be not possible for QT 2 (but QT 7 setup